How to get started as a Virtual Assistant without a website

 However, you don’t need to list every job you’ve had for the past 10 years like you do on a traditional resume.
 Unless it’s relevant experience, your potential clients don’t care that you worked at Pizza Hut from 2008-2012.

-Listing programs like the Laptop Freedom Program or any other personal development or online skill courses can also show potential clients your willingness to invest in SELF-DEVELOPMENT.
+Listing programs or any other personal development or online skill courses can also show potential clients your willingness to invest in SELF-DEVELOPMENT.
 Which means you’re a growth-minded person and that can be a huge score for them hiring you.

 *TIP* Remember to have FUN with it.
 As you delve into the online space, your clients might be creatives, spiritual/life coaches, etc. Titling your professional skills “Unicorn Abilities” or something fun can be very appealing to a potential client AND show more of your awesome personality!